PraggyaJ/Performing-Robots/FinalProject/Building/Building_Progress.md

-The initial prototyped model had all the right aspects but not the right features.
+The initial prototyped model from [protoypes](https://github.com/PraggyaJ/Performing-Robots/blob/master/FinalProject/Prototypes/Attempts.md) had all the right aspects but not the right features.
 So, I decided to alter the designs.
 I started building from scratch trying to mimick a balloon shaped body to make it more rounder and hence, cuter.

 ### Cardboard Body Structure
 ![](images/1card.JPG)